pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 Mirrors **MUST NOT** mirror a yanked file without also mirroring the ``data-yanked`` attribute for it.

+.. _simple-repository-api-versioning:

 Versioning PyPI's Simple API
 ============================

-This PEP proposes the inclusion of a meta tag on the responses of every successful request to a simple API page, which contains a name attribute of "pypi:repository-version", and a content that is a :pep:`440` compatible version number, which is further constrained to ONLY be Major.Minor, and none of the additional features supported by :pep:`440`.
+This spec proposes the inclusion of a meta tag on the responses of every successful request to a simple API page, which contains a name attribute of "pypi:repository-version", and a content that is a :ref:`version specifiers specification <version-specifiers>` compatible version number, which is further constrained to ONLY be Major.Minor, and none of the additional features supported by :ref:`the version specifiers specification <version-specifiers>`.

 This would end up looking like::